WalltoWall/gatsby-plugin-paginated-collection/README.md

 # gatsby-plugin-paginated-collection

 Gatsby plugin which paginates a collection of data from your sources.

-This plugin tries to be unopinionated in the the data is used.
+This plugin tries to be unopinionated in how you use the paginated data.
 For example, you could use the pagination information to:

 - Create a page within your site for each page of data.
 - Create true client-side "Load More" by saving JSON files for each page of